Texistepeque: Church of Texistepeque

 The church is located in the city of the same name.
 It is located on the highway towards Metapán, 17 kilometers north of Santa Ana.
 It is not known who built it, but its edification probably dates back to the 18th century.

 Its style is Baroque, with an altarpiece facade, divided in three bodies and decorated by half columns and semi-arched niches.
 The españada is finished off by scrolls and pinnacles, and crowned by a kind of tabernacle that houses a clock.
 The steeples are embedded on the facade and they are of a later construction.
 The lateral facades have supporting columns and are decorated with entablature.
 The current roof is of Iron sheets, but previously, it was built with wood and tiles.

 The interior of the church is a wing containing ten wooden columns of a single trunk with stone bases almost 80 centimeters in height.
 Inside the church, the roof is wooden and the suspenders are what is conserved of the coffered Mudejar.

 There are parochial registrations from the 18th century and data in the General Registration of Central America that say: “the community of the town of San Esteban-Texistepeque requests funds to finish the reconstruction of the town (year 1743)”.
 In 1755, they were given the fourth part of the tributes paid for the reconstruction of the temple.

 Culture

 The patron saint of Texistepeque is Saint Stephen and festivals honoring this saint, are held from December 17 to December 27.
+As a result of volcanic eruptions devastating the town of Belen-Güijat in 1737, many refugees relocated to the town of Texistepeque, bringing the Virgin of Belen-Güija along.
+She is also considered a patron saint of the town and shares the same patron festivities with Saint Stephen.

+Texistepeque is also home to one of the earliest printing press within El Salvador, with friar Juan de Dios del Cid printing the first Salvadoran book titled El Puntero Apuntado con Apuntes Breves in 1741.
+It focuses on the uses of añil, and the dye was also used to create the ink used to print it.

+Talcigüines

-Along with Saint Stephen, the virgin of Belen-Güijat is also celebrated.
-The town is famous for its Talcigüines, whip-bearing locals who, dressed as demons, whip residents on the streets at the beginning of Holy Week.
-This tradition reflects a mestizo origin of the city's people and culture, containing both Catholic Hispanic and Indigenous influences.
+The town is famous for its Talcigüines (Nawat: Tāltzikwīni), whip-bearing locals who, dressed as demons, whip residents on the streets at the beginning of Holy Week, this tradition dates back to around 1850 and is a surviving example of a Nahua drama within the country.
+The festivity was awarded the title of Intangible Cultural Asset by the Salvadoran Legislative Assembly in 2015.

 The local professional football club is named C.D.
 Titán and it currently plays in the Salvadoran Second Division.

 Administration

-The total population of the municipality is 17,923 inhabitants.
-The incumbent mayor or alcalde as of 2018 is José Dimas Aguilar Mejía of the National Coalition Party (El Salvador).
-The municipality consists of six subdivisions called Cantones.
+The total population of Texistepeque is 19,271 inhabitants.
+The incumbent mayor or alcalde as of 2024 is Carlos Landaverde from Nuevas Ideas.
+The district consists of six subdivisions called Cantones and 78 hamlets: